-WASHINGTON (AP) -- The Labor Department issues a revised look at productivity for the October-December quarter.
-The report will be released at 8:30 a.m.
-EST Thursday.
+WASHINGTON (AP) -- The Commerce Department revises its estimate of U.S. worker productivity and costs for the April-June quarter.
+The report will be issued Thursday at 8:30 a.m.
+Eastern.

-Greater productivity raises living standards because it enables companies to pay their workers more without having to raise prices which could boost inflation.
+Greater productivity enables companies to pay their workers more without having to increase prices, which can boost inflation.

 - Budget, Tax & Economy